 A Co-Founder of the National College of Advocacy and former President of the New York State Trial Lawyers Institute, John is in frequent demand as a speaker, particularly in the area of advocating on behalf of individuals who have suffered catastrophic injuries.
-In the past, he has served as a chairperson or lecturer at more than 450 programs throughout the United States and Canada.
+He has served as a chairperson or lecturer at more than 500 programs throughout the United States and Canada.

 John has published many books, chapters and articles on legal issues, including a chapter in The National Head Injury Foundation Guide to the: Analysis, Understanding and Presentation of Cases Involving Traumatic Brain Injury.